crescendo-the-multiturn-jailbreak/crescendo-the-multiturn-jailbreak.github.io/_pages/blog.md

 </table>
 <br>
 <p>
-  We start by manually evaluating Cresecndo aganist all tasks.
-In short, Cresecndo is sucssful among almost every task as summarized in the below table:
+We start by manually evaluating Crescendo against all tasks on multiple state-of-the-art LLMs.
+Our results shows that Crescendo is successful among almost every task as summarized in the table below:
 </p>
 <table border="0" cellpadding="10" cellspacing="0" style="border-collapse: collapse; width: 100%;">
     <caption  style = "caption-side: top; text-align: center; font-weight: bold; margin-bottom: 10px;">Crescendo evaluations (manual).
 A checkmark &#10003; indicates Crescendo was successful, and a starred checkmark (&#10003;*) denotes that Crescendo was successful, but a post-output filter was activated (validated by running without content filters, i.e., using Gemini-Pro API instead of the Gemini service).</caption>